Droplet rebounds off a fluid bath at low Weber numbers: Introduction

-\citet{phillips2024rebound2D} and \citet{phillips2024lubrication} formulated models that include the thin-layer gas film to solve for the pressure contact of a deformable droplet impacting against a fluid bath.
-These models are particularly well-suited for weakly viscous flows impacted at low speeds, and were validated in two-dimensions against direct numerical simulations of the Navier Stokes equations, and in three-dimensions for rigid body impacts.
-Other notable reduced-order modelling attempts introduced droplet deformation \citep{Blanchette2016,Blanchette2017}, first using a single vertical spring coupled to a linear bath response and later an octahedral spring network calibrated to the natural oscillation modes of a drop; demonstrating analogues that can capture key features of bouncing dynamics, including coefficient of restitution and contact time.
+Recently, \citet{AlventosaEtAl2023} introduced a simplified version of the KM framework that allowed both impacting bodies to deform through orthogonal mode decompositions, enforces contact at a single point, and assumes a polynomial pressure profile at contact.
+This \textit{1-point kinematic match} (1PKM) model, predicts droplet rebound dynamics near the inertio-capillary regime, including trajectories, coefficient of restitution, contact times, and maximum deflection, in close agreement with experiments and direct numerical simulations (DNS). \citet{phillips2024rebound2D} and \citet{phillips2024lubrication} solved directly for the pressure at contact by accounting for the gas film mediating rebound between the droplet and bath.
+These models are particularly well-suited for weakly viscous flows impacted at low speeds, and were validated against direct numerical simulations and rigid-body impacts.
+Other reduced-order models have incorporated droplet deformation by representing the droplet as a spring–mass system \citep{Blanchette2016,Blanchette2017}, initially using a single vertical spring coupled to a linear bath response and later an octahedral spring network calibrated to the drop’s natural oscillation modes.

-Existing applications of the full KM model are designed from first principles and have, so far, treated droplets impacting a free surface as approximately rigid \citep{Galeano-RiosEtAl2019}.
-They were generally able to predict details about the impact, such as coefficient of restitution, contact time, and surface pressure profile during contact.
-However, its use for detailed impact dynamics for cases when the droplet deformation is non-negligible represented an ongoing challenge \citep{Galeano-RiosEtAl2019}.